 Sustainable Forestry and Environmental Practices is an Industry, Agency, University (IAU)-based course held each summer.
 Approximately 40 different resource professionals from around the state gather to teach students all aspects of writing and reviewing a THP.
 The NRES department has been accredited by the Society of American Foresters (SAF), partly due to having access to Cal Poly Swanton Pacific Ranch.
 Recent approval for the Swanton Pacific Education Center and Field Camp (SPECFC) will provide much needed housing to support existing uses and the development of new educational opportunities.

-Two Non-industrial Timber Management Plans and Forest Stewardship Council (FSC) certification guide the stewardship of Cal Poly Swanton Pacific Ranch forests.
-The management plans, referred to as the Swanton Pacific Ranch Non-industrial Timber Management Plan (SPR-NTMP) and the Valencia Creek NTMP (VC-NTMP), are documents approved in perpetuity by the State of California in 2008 and 2001 respectively.
+Our Non-industrial Timber Management Plan and Forest Stewardship Council (FSC) certification guide the stewardship of the Cal Poly Swanton Pacific Ranch forest.
+The management plan, referred to as the Swanton Pacific Ranch Non-industrial Timber Management Plan (SPR-NTMP), is a document approved in perpetuity by the State of California in 2008.

 Maintaining working lands that provide local resources to local markets, these documents conserve and protect the beneficial uses of the State (soil, water, flora and fauna) under what has been regarded as the strictest Forest Practice Rules in the world.
-The approximate 1200 pages between both NTMP's focus on maintaining a functional ecosystem throughout each harvest entry and responsibly producing resources.
+The NTMP focuses on maintaining a functional ecosystem throughout each harvest entry and responsibly producing resources.
 Please see Section I of the SPR-NTMP for the Table of Contents on Page iii, found under the link below, to view all the management topics covered.
-These documents (including the 2011 NTMP Amendment that discusses the 2009 Lockheed Fire in detail), FSC certification audit reports, and other supporting forest management plan documents (current and historic), can be viewed under Forest Management Documents
+These documents (including the 2011 NTMP Amendment that discusses the 2009 Lockheed Fire in detail and the 2019 NTMP Amendment that discusses road reconstruction), FSC certification audit reports, and other supporting forest management plan documents (current and historic), can be viewed under Forest Management Documents

 The Swanton Pacific Ranch Non-industrial Timber Management Plan was a major accomplishment for forest management at Swanton Pacific.
 Driven by a change in philosophy occurring in the Santa Cruz Mountains for many decades, it strives to identify and balance the important relationships between ecological function and responsibly producing local resources on working lands.
 Scientists, local experts, and Forest Stewardship Council representatives evaluated SPR forestlands which resulted in a wide range of protections and uses documented throughout the SPR-NTMP.